halt-dos/hd-wiki-public/docs/professional/getting-started/installation.md

 ### Step 3: License Registration

 Next, after verification, to start using our Professional WAF Solution, you will require a License to enable the WAF Solution.

+Haltdos Professional WAF, unlike Community Edition, is a Freemium Product.

 Fill in the details to request for Haltdos Professional WAF license.
 License verification code will be sent via mail.
 Check your spam / junk if you cannot find the mail in inbox.